 Contributions may be made via ACH/wire transfer, credit card or check, along with this Contribution Form.
 Please contact affiliates @ cs.washington.edu for more details.

 The benefits of the program to member companies include:

-- seminars by faculty members at the affiliate company's site (upon request);
+- Seminars by faculty members at the affiliate company's site (upon request)

-- announcement of interesting seminars and presentations;
+- Announcements of interesting seminars and presentations

-- many opportunities for informal meetings.
+- Many opportunities for informal interactions

 - Small focused sessions organized by research areas where students, faculty, and affiliates can interact in a workshop setting and discuss research areas in depth

 - Demonstrations of software and hardware systems developed by our research projects